SAP-samples/cloud-alm-api-examples/applications/Readme.md

 ### Scoping API
 Simple console app that show cases how you can interact with SAP Cloud ALM Scopes.
 The example demos how you can manage scopes, add/remove Solution Scenarios, and how you can set processes in/out of scope.

+### Content Upload
+Simple console app that show cases how you can upload customer or partner content.
+The example demos how you can use Excel to define customer or partner practices, and how the Customer Processes API can be used to upload the content.